Mar Lodge Estate: Built environment

 The architectural importance of the estate is reflected in the fact that there are 5 listed buildings including Mar Lodge, which was built in 1895 by the Duke of Fife.
 The ballroom has 2,435 red deer stags heads lining the walls and ceiling.
 The lodge was severely damaged by a fire in 1991 but rebuilt soon thereafter.
 It has since been converted into holiday flats and retains many of the grand features of its heyday as a hunting lodge.

 Six hunting lodges were constructed on the estate to allow shooting parties to be accommodated away from the main Mar Lodge building.
 Only one, Derry Lodge, remains intact, although it is now in a dilapidated condition.
 In 2016 NTS submitted plans to renovate the lodge to provide hostel accommodation: as the lodge is located 6 km from the nearest road at Linn of Dee this hostel would be accessible only by foot or bicycle.

 The estate includes land which has a number of national and international natural heritage designations, and is one of the country's largest areas of Scheduled Ancient Monuments and archaeological sites.

-In 2006 the Cairngorms National Park Authority approved a planning application from the Mountain Bothies Association (supported by NTS) to extend Corrour Bothy to install a wood-burning stove and add a toilet block to improve facilities for visitors.
+In 2006 the Cairngorms National Park Authority approved a planning application from the Mountain Bothies Association (MBA) to extend Corrour Bothy to install a wood-burning stove and add a toilet block to improve facilities for visitors.
+In January 2023 Ruighe Ealasaid opened as an additional bothy on the estate, following two years of work by the MBA to bring a formerly derelict building back into use.